boa-z/KaoYan/ky-english/writing/Writing.md

 Dear Li Ming,

-I was so excited to hear that you’ve been accepted into university!
-This is a huge accomplishment, and I’m incredibly proud of you.
+I was so excited to hear that you've been accepted into university!
+This is a huge accomplishment, and I'm incredibly proud of you.

-University life can be both exciting and challenging, but with a little preparation, you’ll be well on your way to success.
+University life can be both exciting and challenging, but with a little preparation, you'll be well on your way to success.
 Remember to **manage your time wisely** by creating a schedule that balances your studies, extracurricular activities, and personal time. **Develop good study habits** by finding a quiet place to study, taking breaks, and seeking help from your professors or classmates when needed. **Get involved** in clubs and organizations to meet new people, explore your interests, and build your network. **Take care of your physical and mental health** by eating well, getting enough sleep, and managing stress.

 I wish you all the best in your university journey!